marcecj/faust_python/README.md

 channels (rows) than the DSP, in which case the first `dsp.dsp.num_in` channels are processed, but not less.

-You can also pass in-line FAUST code as the first argument, which will be written to a temporary file and compiled by FAUST as usual.
+You can also pass in-line FAUST code as the first argument; libfaust will compile it just like it would a `.dsp` file.
 In Python 3:

     dsp = FAUSTPy.FAUST(b"process = _:*(0.5);", fs)